-Implications of large basal melting is predominantly its effect on sliding via the effective normal pressure.
+Implications of large basal melting is predominantly its effect on slidingvia Large basal melting mainly affects basal sliding, as it increases the effective normal pressure.
 Considering sliding to be the dominant part of ice stream motion, large basal melt rates are also plausible in the respect that the subglacial hydrological system needs to be sustained over time and hence creep closure of cavities or conduits needs to be balanced by melting.

-Future measurements at EastGRIP after successful completion will shed more light onto the sliding speed and may also provide more information on the characteristics of the subglacial hydrological system.
+Future measurements at EastGRIP after successful completion of the drilling to the ice base will shed more light onto the sliding speed and may also provide more information on the characteristics of the subglacial hydrological system.
 This will enable the community to put our melt rate estimates into further context.